Facebook asks judge to dismiss FTC, states’ antitrust suits

 The lawsuits were filed in December by the Federal Trade Commission and a group of 48 attorneys general and allege that Facebook has acted as an illegal monopoly for years.
-The suits were the culmination of months of investigations and primarily took issue with two of Facebook’s largest acquisitions: photo sharing app Instagram and popular messaging app WhatsApp.
+The suits were the culmination of months of investigations and primarily took issue with two of Facebook’s largest acquisitions: photo-sharing app Instagram and popular messaging app WhatsApp.

 Facebook wrote in its blog post that the FTC had not demonstrated that the company holds monopoly power and that the agency had previously reviewed both the Instagram and WhatsApp deals and let them proceed.